AhmadChaiban/Credit-Card-Fraud/README.md

 https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.under_sampling.ClusterCentroids.html

 After that, I visualized that data in 2D and 3D with t-SNE.
-It gavea really good idea about the separation of the data.
+It gave a really good idea about the separation of the data.
 The following could be seen:

 <p align = 'center'>
 <img src ='./readMe_imgs/tsne2d.png' width="60%"/>